All Products

 • Others:

-• The RAM user that you want to use to log on to your RDS instance has permissions to download backup files.
+• The RAM user that you use has permissions to download backup files.
 To grant permissions to a RAM user, see RAM user permissions.

 • Backup data is not encrypted.
 Encrypted PolarDB clusters do not support downloading backup files.